Gangsta99/my_first_github/README.md

 # my_first_github
-A simple demo t o s h o w t h e b a s i c G i t Workflow
+A simple demo to show the basic Git Workflow